rkamath3/devops-docker-images/README.md

     images.

 ### Setting up Jenkins Server
-The `cx-server` is a toolkit that is developed to help the lifecycle of the Jenkins continious delivery server.
+The `cx-server` is a toolkit that is developed to manage the lifecycle of the Jenkins server.
-In order to use the toolkit, you need a file names `cx-server` and a configuration file `server.cfg`.
+In order to use the toolkit, you need a file named `cx-server` and a configuration file `server.cfg`.
 You can generate these files using the docker command

 ```sh
 docker run -it --rm -u `id -u`:`id -g` -v ${PWD}:/cx-server/mount/ ppiper/cxserver-companion:latest init
 ```

-It will generate the following files
 Once the files are generated in the current directory, you can launch the below command to start the Jenkins server.
-If you would like to customize the Jenkins, [the operations guide](docs/operations/cx-server-lifecycle.md) will provide more information on the lifecycle management and the customization of the Jenkins.

 ```sh
 ./cx-server start
 ```

+If you would like to customize the Jenkins, [the operations guide](docs/operations/cx-server-lifecycle.md) will provide more information on this along with the lifecycle management of the Jenkins.

 ### How to obtain support

 Feel free to open new issues for feature requests, bugs or general feedback on